kitschpatrol/yanki/readme.md

 That's it, no extra metadata or Anki-specific markup is required.
 You can add whatever additional Markdown syntax you'd like to style the note.

-The structural cues for the four supported note types are described [later in this document](#markdown-note-types).
+The structural cues for all four supported note types are described [later in this document](#markdown-note-types).

 #### Tags in frontmatter